ckz8780/ci-dcd-twitter-api/README.md

 #### Setup (Linux/OSX):

 To set up authentication, just export environment variables for your app's auth info.
-If you want them to be persistent, add them to your .profile and/or .bash_profile and/or .bashrc, or environment.plist (for certain OS X versions), depending on your preferences.
+If you want them to be persistent, add them to your .profile, .bash_profile and/or .bashrc, or environment.plist (for certain OS X versions), depending on your preferences.

     export CONSUMER_KEY=[your app's consumer key]
     export CONSUMER_SECRET=[your app's consumer secret key]